abhishekmishra2612/IEEE-CIS-Fraud-Detection/README.md

-13. After removing all the correlated features of C and D and then train models for Logistic Regression it gave train_AUC=0.8668 and CV_AUC=0.8362 , and for LGBMClassifier it gave train_AUC=0.9032 and cv_AUC=0.8819
+13. After removing all the correlated features of C and D and then train models for Logistic Regression it gave train_AUC=0.8668 and CV_AUC=0.8362 , and for LGBMClassifier it gave train_AUC=0.9032 and cv_AUC=0.8819.
-14.So it shows that removing the correlated features did not change the performance of model very much but reduces the training time much.
+14. So it shows that removing the correlated features did not change the performance of model very much but reduces the training time much.